Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 Step 3: Emergency Treatment

 If your pet’s condition is critical, we provide immediate emergency care.
+If required, we will stabilise your pet for transport to an emergency veterinary hospital for more advanced treatment depending on the severity of the issue.
 This may include:

 - Oxygen therapy for pets struggling to breathe.